rocky-linux/sig-security.rocky.page/docs/packages/control.md

 #### control-pam

 Facility specifications corresponding to the `pam` package.
-Currently, these allow to `control` user password hashing scheme and password policy in use by PAM-aware programs.
+Currently, these allow to `control` user password hashing scheme and password policy in use by PAM-aware programs, as well as two SUID root PAM helper programs `unix_chkpwd` and `pam_timestamp_check`.

 ### Change log

 ```
+* Wed Jan  3 2024 Solar Designer <solar@openwall.com> 0.8.0-7
+- Add unix_chkpwd and pam_timestamp_check facilities to the pam sub-package

+* Wed Jan  3 2024 Solar Designer <solar@openwall.com> 0.8.0-6
+- Revise password-hash and password-policy to process the underlying two
+  "sub-facilities" (for the two configuration files updated by each of these)
+  using the same logic that we had used for mount (where the two underlying
+  "sub-facilities" are the mount and umount programs)

 * Wed Dec 27 2023 Solar Designer <solar@openwall.com> 0.8.0-5
 - Install control(8) mode 755 since some of its features work as non-root
 - Add sub-package with facilities and triggers for pam password hashing and